john-judge/PhotoZ_upgrades/README.md

+## Notice
+This project is being abandoned, superseded by the [PhotoLib / pyPhoto21 project](https://github.com/john-judge/PhotoLib)

 ## Installation (Building from Source in Debug Mode)
 Use VS Code 2017 or 2019 and see the [common install/compile issues](https://github.com/john-judge/PhotoZ_upgrades/issues/14)